MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-honeywell.md

 ## Load the required imports

-First, run the following cell for the required imports:
+First, run the following cell to load the required imports:

 ```python
 from azure.quantum.cirq import AzureQuantumService